Skip to Main Content

 The Local Expert Who Turns a Foreign Shoot into a Local One

-A film fixer is a local production professional who coordinates, facilitates, and problem-solves for international crews filming in their country.
-The word appears across journalism, diplomacy, and real estate, but in the film industry it refers specifically to someone with territorial knowledge deep enough to replace months of trial and error with a single phone call.
+Here is the short of it.
+A film fixer is a local production pro who sets up, facilitates, and problem-solves for global crews filming in their country.
+The word looks across journalism, diplomacy, and real estate.
+But in the film industry it refers specifically to someone with territorial knowledge deep enough to replace months of trial and error with a single phone call.
 In Malta, that knowledge is unusually concentrated.
 The island's film community is tight-knit — the same gaffer who lit a Game of Thrones throne room scene may have rigged the underwater set for a car commercial the following week.
-A Maltese fixer navigates that compact world, connecting incoming productions with the right people, the right permits, and the right facilities before a single frame is exposed.
+A Maltese fixer navigates that compact world, connecting incoming shoots with the right people, the right permits, and the right facilities before a single frame is exposed.

-• Fixers hold deep local knowledge of locations, regulations, crew rosters, and equipment vendors
+• Fixers hold deep local knowledge of locations, rules, crew rosters, and gear vendors

-• They act as the production's official local liaison with the Malta Film Commission, Heritage Malta, and municipal authorities
+• They act as the production's official local liaison with the Malta Film Commission, Heritage Malta, and city authorities

 • Most Maltese fixers are bilingual in Maltese and English — Malta's two official languages — and many speak Italian as well

-• The role ranges from an individual freelance coordinator to a full [production service company](/services/) handling every aspect of local delivery
+• The role ranges from a person freelance coordinator to a full [shoot service firm](/services/) handling each aspect of local delivery

 How the Term Entered Film from Journalism

+Here is how the work shapes up.
 Foreign correspondents coined the word first.
-Working in unfamiliar territory, a journalist needed someone who could 'fix' the practicalities — arranging access, translating interviews, reading political undercurrents that an outsider would miss.
-When international film production expanded through the 1990s, production companies discovered they needed the same instinct for local reality, except at far greater scale.
-A journalist's fixer arranges a single interview; a film fixer in Malta coordinates a six-week shoot involving Heritage Malta permits for three fortified cities, a water-tank block at Mediterranean Film Studios, sixty local crew members, and a customs clearance for a container of camera equipment arriving by sea from the UK.
+Working in unfamiliar area, a journalist needed someone who could 'fix' the practicalities — arranging access, translating interviews, reading political undercurrents that an outsider would miss.
+When global film production expanded through the 1990s, production firms found they needed the same instinct for local reality, except at far greater scale.
+A journalist's fixer arranges a single interview.
+A film fixer in Malta sets up a six-week shoot involving Heritage Malta permits for three fortified cities, a water-tank block at Mediterranean Film Studios, sixty local crew members, and a customs clearance for a container of camera gear arriving by sea from the UK.

 Individual Fixer vs Production Service Company

+Here is how it adds up.
 The terms overlap but are not interchangeable.
-An individual fixer is typically a freelancer — one experienced local who provides coordination, translation, and daily problem-solving.
-A production service company is a registered business offering the full infrastructure: crew payroll, equipment rental, accounting, insurance, permit management, and end-to-end production supervision.
-In Malta's small market, many individual fixers have grown into production service companies precisely because incoming productions need turnkey support.
-When a studio searches for a 'fixer in Malta,' they often require the comprehensive service that only a registered local company can deliver — particularly when the 40% cash rebate demands auditable financial records and compliant local expenditure.
+A person fixer is mostly a freelancer — one skilled local who gives planning, translation, and daily problem-solving.
+A shoot service firm is a registered business offering the full infrastructure: crew payroll, gear rental, accounting, insurance, permit management, and from start to finish production oversight.
+In Malta's small market, many person fixers have grown into shoot service firms precisely because incoming shoots need turnkey support.
+When a studio searches for a 'fixer in Malta,' they often need the full service that only a registered local firm can deliver — specific when the 40% cash rebates demands auditable financial records and compliant local expenditure.

 ACT 02